eclipse-wakaama/wakaama/README.md

 - WAKAAMA_LOG_CUSTOM_HANDLER: Set this define to provide a custom handler function for log entries.
 See the default implementation for details.
 - WAKAAMA_LOG_MAX_MSG_TXT_SIZE: The max. size of the formatted log message.
 This is only the message without additional data like severity and function name.

+### Transport

+- WAKAAMA_TRANSPORT: Select the implementation of the transport layer.
+One of:
+  - POSIX_UDP: A simple UDP implementation using the POSIX socket API.
+  - TINYDTLS: Use DTLS with the 'tinydtls' library.
+  - TESTING: A special transport layer used for unit testing.
+  - NONE: No transport layer is provided.

+If `NONE` is chosen, the user of Wakaama needs to implement a custom transport layer.
+Check the available implementations for more information.

 ## Development